One dimensional representations of finite $W$-algebras, Dirac reduction and the orbit method: Introduction

-It is important to understand and characterise the primitive ideals appearing in the image of the orbit method map for $\g$.
-Losev has conjectured that they are precisely the ideals one obtains by applying Skryabin's equivalence to the one dimensional representations of the $W$-algebras associated to $\g$, and taking their annihilators.
-In the final Section of this paper we deduce his conjecture from Theorem~\ref{T:main}. \begin{Theorem} For $\g$ classical, the image of $\J$ consists of primitive ideals obtained from one dimensional representations of $W$-algebras under Skryabin's equivalence. \end{Theorem} The main technique appearing in the proof is the application of quantum Hamiltonian reduction to the universal quantizations of affinizations of nilpotent orbit covers. \parn There are several new tools involved in the proof of Theorem~\ref{T:main}, and we now briefly describe the most important ones.
+\parn It is worth commenting on Theorems~\ref{T:main} and \ref{T:Losevsmap} in the context of exceptional Lie algebras: there are 6 rigid orbits for which the finite $W$-algebra admits two 1-dimensional representations (see \cite[Table~1]{PT21} and \cite{Pr14} for more detail).
+In these cases $\E(\g,e)$ has two points and $e+X$ consists of a single point.
+This shows that Theorem~\ref{T:main} cannot hold outside classical types.
+Similarly, for each rigid orbit Losev's orbit method map attaches a unique primitive ideal of $U(\g)$ with associated variety equal to the closure of $G\cdot e$ (see Lemma~\ref{L:associatedvariety}) and so these same examples show that Theorem~\ref{T:Losevsmap} also fails outside classical types. \parn There are several new tools involved in the proof of Theorem~\ref{T:main}, and we now briefly describe the most important ones.
 One of the basic ideas comes from deformation theory.
 The finite $W$-algebra is a filtered quantization of the transverse Poisson structure on the Slodowy slice $\C[e+\g^f]$ and so there are two natural degenerations associated to $\E(\g,e)$.
 On the one hand, we may degenerate $U(\g,e)$ to the classical finite $W$-algebra $S(\g,e) \cong \C[e+\g^f]$ and then abelianise, which leads to the spectrum of the maximal Poisson abelian quotient $\Fc(\g,e) := \Spec S(\g,e)^\ab$.
 On the other hand we may abelianise and then degenerate, which leads us to the {\it asymptotic cone of $\E(\g,e)$}, denoted $\C\E(\g,e) := \Spec (\gr U(\g,e)^\ab)$.

 One of the general results of this paper states that there is a closed immersion of schemes inducing a bijection on closed points, which we prove using reduction to prime characteristic